telerik/ajax-docs/getting-started/work-with-controls/customize-control-behavior.md

 position: 4
 ---

-# Customizing the Behavior of a Control
+# Customizing the Behavior of the Controls

 Once you have the controls [working in your project]({%slug introduction/installation/installing-the-telerik-controls-from-msi-file%}) and [are acquainted with their features]({%slug getting-started/explore-control-features%}), you can tailor their behavior to your specific project needs.

-This article provides tips on customizing the behavior of the UI for ASP.NET AJAX controls.
+This article provides tips on customizing the behavior of the Telerik UI for ASP.NET AJAX controls.

-## Looking for Properties, Events, and Ready Solutions
+## Built-In Properties, Events, and Solutions

-The Telerik controls have built-in features for the most common use cases, while their rich API lets you customize their behavior further.
-The first step to customizing a control's behavior is to look for similar built-in features and their corresponding events and API.
+The Telerik UI for ASP.NET AJAX controls have built-in features for the most common use cases, while their rich API lets you customize their behavior further.
+The first step to customizing the behavior of a control is to look for similar built-in features and their corresponding events and API.

-If you do not immediately find the feature you need, take a look at the control's properties and events, and something will likely stand out as relevant.
-Search for it online, and you will find results from numerous Telerik resources:
+If you do not immediately find the feature you need, take a look at the properties and events, and other relevant resources:

 * [Demos](https://demos.telerik.com/aspnet-ajax/)
 * [Documentation]({%slug introduction/introduction %})